wp-plugins/email-encoder-bundle/readme.txt

 == Screenshots ==

 1. Admin Options Page
+1. Check encoded email/content when logged in as admin
 1. Email Encoder Form on the Site

 == Changelog ==

+= 0.70 (latest) =
+* WP 3.0+ (BETTER NOT TO UPDATE WHEN USING OLDER WP VERSION < 3.0)
+* Fixed bug with extra params
+* Changed texts and added help tabs on admin options page
+* Changed visual check for encoded mails/content by showing icon and success message
+* Solved that all attributes of mailto links remain when encoding

 = 0.60 =
 * Added hook "init_email_encoder_form" to add custom filters (of other plugins)